Bristol Central medal hat-trick on NAG Synchro day oneDecember 4, 2015

-This year sees the highest number of entries ever received, with more than 700 competitors from 31 clubs across the country competing at the GL1 Leisure Centre in Gloucester from 4 – 6 December 2015 to be crowned national champions.
+This year sees the highest number of entries ever received, with more than 700 competitors from 31 clubs across the country competing at the GL1 Leisure Centre in Gloucester.

-The 12 Bristol swimmers impressed in the first event of the Championships, claiming the first title of the Championships with a score of 55.0000 for their up-tempo routine to Deee Lite’s ‘Groove is in the Heart’.
+The 12 Bristol swimmers impressed in the first event of the Championships, claiming the title with a score of 55.0000 for their high tempo routine to Deee Lite’s ‘Groove is in the Heart’.

 Rushmoor Synchro SC took silver with 54.3333, while Midlanders City of Birmingham SC joined them on the podium with 54.1667 for bronze.